|

 news in the construction world.

-Some of the more common construction contractor
+Mistakes in Contracting: Some of the more

-oversights and mistakes
+common construction contractor oversights and mistakes

 1. Accepting a subcontract that references the main contract without